 See something you like?
 A gentle tap on the frames will start the 10 seconds video recording, using a 115-degrees field of view.

-The glasses will set you back $130 and will come in three different colors.
+The glasses cost $130 and will come in three different colors.
 Take a look at the video below to see them in action.

 Jaybird Freedom Wireless Headphones

 Apple’s AirPods may have lured some people, but most gadget reviewers – including myself – were disappointed by them.
 Let’s pretend that they wouldn’t be that easy to lose, and just concentrate on their sound quality – it’s terrible!

 Fortunately, there are several headphones that work without wires and sound much better than Apple’s creation.
 Jaybird Freedom wireless headphones is a great example of headphones that sound fantastic and aren’t that easy to lose.

 In fact, Jaybird’s headphones are built for exercise.
 Apparently, there are the perfect devices for cyclists and even volleyball players, which are known to move their bodies quite a bit while they’re playing.

 Just like Apple’s headphones, Jaybird’s headphones make use of a Bluetooth connection and provide about five hours of music time.
 But they look – and most of all, sound – so much better!